3 small constellations near the famous Summer Triangle

 More about the Summer Triangle stars

-Bottom line: You need a dark country sky to see these three small constellations: Vulpecula the Fox, Delphinus the Dolphin and Sagitta the Arrow.
+Bottom line: Although you need a dark country sky to see these three small constellations, they are worth hunting them down.
+They are: Vulpecula the Fox, Delphinus the Dolphin and Sagitta the Arrow.
+And they are all near the Summer Triangle.